The Ultimate Guide To Church Texting

 The proof is in the pudding.
 Texting is the #1 way people are communicating and, less than a decade ago, churches were not using it!
 I’ve never believed that texting should be the only communication tool you use.
 But it can’t be left out.

-Church Texting Basics
+Church Texting Best Practices

 A church that texts and a church that has a texting strategy are two very different things.
 I am not condoning sending a text out every morning with your favorite Bible verse and a list of activities happening at the church.